wpengine/atlas-content-modeler/docs/crud/index.md

 ***

 ## insert_model_entry()
-Insert a content model into the database.
+Insert a content model entry into the database.

 ### Namespace
 ```php